miamuch/miamuch.github.io/content/authors/admin/_index.md

 I am a postdoctoral fellow for NYU's Center for Social Media and Politics and a Siegel Research Fellow for the Siegel Family Endowment.
 I attained my PhD in Political Science from the University of California, Irvine in 2024.
 I was also a visiting Ph.D. student with the Alvarez Lab at California Insitutute of Technology.
 For CSMaP, I specialize in the intersection of political psychology, survey methodologies, and social media in the American context.

 In addition, I work on questions of identity politics and statistical methodologies to study intersectionality.
 I have also worked on questions of gender-based mobilization on social media during the #MeToo era and in the wake of Dobbs v.
-Jackson, as well as gender in podcasting relating to how it impacts politics.
+Jackson, as well as gender, podcasting and politics.

 Outside of work, I’m a former collegiate soccer player, avid lifter, mountain biker, and Dungeons & Dragons enthusiast.
 I enjoy long talks about women's soccer and anything San Diego (my hometown).